 Almonds Are Nutrition Powerhouses

 Most all the almonds we eat in the States come from California.
 In September 2007, it became illegal for 100% raw almonds to be sold in the United States.
 There are two exceptions to the ruling, and I will show you how to use one of them.
 To get raw almonds, as we highly recommend eating and using only raw organic almonds, as you can sprout them, thereby increasing their nutrient value.

 Raw, organic almonds taste better than heated or pasteurized ones.
 When you purchase living almonds, all of the nutrients are in place, and you'll get more food value for your money.
-Never eat pasteurized, roasted, glazed, boiled, cooked, or salted almonds, as the fats in the almonds is likely to be rancid.
-Also, almonds heated above 120 degrees are lifeless and devoid of many of the nutrients and enzymes that make them such a wonderful food when eaten in their natural state.
+Never eat pasteurized, roasted, glazed, boiled, cooked, or salted almonds, as the fats in the almonds are likely to be rancid.
+Also, almonds heated above 120 degrees are lifeless and devoid of many of the nutrients and enzymes that make them such wonderful food when eaten in their natural state.